coto/coto.github.io/cryptocoin.md

 permalink: /cryptocoin/
 ---

-This a project (under development) that use Blockchain technology in different dimensions at the same time.
+This a project (under development) that uses Blockchain technology in different dimensions at the same time.

 Any comment or you would like to contribute, please [contact me][contact_url]{:target="_blank"}.